uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/examples_and_tutorials/basic_model_run.rst

 features including issue tracking, access control, and various continuous integration, testing and publishing tools.

+For more general information and help about Git, see the :ref:`Prelude - Version Control<prelude:Version Control>` section.

-There are more details about version control in the :ref:`software_development_info:Version Management` section of the Dev Info document.
+For more information and details about how the ``dvmdostem`` project is using Git, please see the :ref:`Dev Info - Version Management<software_development_info:Version Management>` section.

+For more information about how the ``dvmdostem`` project is using Github, see the :ref:`Using Github Features<examples_and_tutorials/using_github_features:Using Github's Features>` document.

 Git terms you should familiarize yourself with before continuing: commit,